Introduction

 - Include a little minced garlic if you like a stronger savory note.

-- Try adding a pinch of red pepper flakes for gentle heat.
+- Try adding a pinch of red pepper flakes for a gentle kick of heat.

 Feel free to adjust based on what you have on hand.